node-red/node-red-nodegen/docs/index.md

 (9) Select a method on the node property setting

-(When the Open API document does not contain a hostname or has authentication settings, the node property will have a property to set hostname and authentication settings.)
+(When the OpenAPI document does not contain a hostname or has authentication settings, the node property will have a property to set hostname and authentication settings.)

 (10) Create flow on the Node-RED flow editor